 Most first-time buyers want their dream home right away.
-However, that dream home likely sells for several hundred thousand dollars and the down payment is more than you earn in two years.
+However, that dream home likely sells for several hundred thousand dollars, and the down payment for it is more than you earn in two years.
 Not to mention the mortgage payments – which are three times your monthly take-home salary!

 The best way to deal with this reality is to match your financial capabilities with the home that meets as many of your needs as possible.

 Many first-time buyers purchase what is commonly known as a “starter home”.
 There’s nothing wrong with this approach.
 In fact, it’s good common sense to avoid buying a home that will stretch your budget to its breaking point.
 Remember, the starter home is just that – a way to get started in long-term real estate investment.

 To see how much you can afford, you should take a close look at your financial situation.
 The vast majority of home-buyers lack the funds required to buy a home without assistance from a bank or other financial institution (commonly called a “lender”).
 So, for most of us, buying our first home means combining our savings with money borrowed through a special type of borrowing arrangement, called a “mortgage.”

 Borrowing to purchase is not only acceptable, it’s desirable.
 Even people buying millions of dollars’ worth of real estate borrow to make the purchase.